Why Writing Blog Posts on Your Phone Is Surprisingly Great for SEO (2026 Edition)

 When to Clear Your Cache — and When You Definitely Shouldn’t

-When to Clear Your Cache — and When You Definitely Shouldn’t Last updated: 2026/02/06 Many users delete their browser cache the moment something “feels wrong.”
+When to Clear Your Cache — and When You Definitely Shouldn’t Many users delete their browser cache the moment something “feels wrong.”
 But cache plays an important role, and deleting it too often can slow things down or even break certain web apps.
 As someone who builds Web tools and has manually cleared Safari cache hundreds of times while debugging, here’s a practical guide on when you should clear your cache — and when you absolutely shouldn’t.
 When You SHOULD Clear Cache 1.
 When a Website Update Isn’t Showing If HTML, CSS, or JS changes aren’t appearing, cache is almost always the reason — especially on iOS Safari, which holds onto files aggressively.
 Icons not updating CSS changes not appearing JavaScript still running old code For developers: clearing the cache for only the affected domain is the most effective approach.
 2. When a WebClip (Home Screen Icon) Refuses to Update iOS uses a separate “shadow cache” for WebClip icons, which is NOT cleared by normal cache deletion.
 To fix this, go to: Settings → Safari → Advanced → Website Data → Delete the specific domain.
 This method has a 100% success rate during development.
-3. When a […]
+3. When a Page Looks Broken […]

 The Safari Cache Delete Technique Every Web Tool Developer Uses — Why “Clear All” Can Make Things Worse

-The Safari Cache Delete Technique Every Web Tool Developer Uses — Why “Clear All” Can Make Things Worse Last updated: 2026/02/06 Safari’s cache often gets treated as the “enemy,” especially when web tools stop updating or icons refuse to refresh.
+The Safari Cache Delete Technique Every Web Tool Developer Uses — Why “Clear All” Can Make Things Worse Safari’s cache often gets treated as the “enemy,” especially when web tools stop updating or icons refuse to refresh.
 But in reality, cache is a performance booster — until you’re developing a tool.
 After clearing Safari’s cache more than 1,000 times while building WebClip and PWA-related tools, I finally arrived at a method that clears every hidden cache layer without breaking logins or wiping unrelated data.
 Why the “Clear All” Option Is a Bad Idea The common beginner move is: Settings → Safari → Clear History and Website Data But this causes major problems: You lose every login session Your settings are reset across all sites Shopping carts and preferences disappear Some caches (especially WebClip caches) do NOT get cleared Yes — even after clearing everything, Safari may still keep a shadow cache that prevents updated files or icons from appearing.
 The Correct Approach: Delete Cache for One Site Only Safari stores cache per domain, which means you can safely delete data for just one website without affecting anything else.
-For developers or anyone using WebClip, PWA, or custom […]
+For developers or anyone using WebClip, PWA, or custom icons, this method […]

 JavaScript Isn’t as Free as It Looks: Why Every Action Requires Its Own Script

-JavaScript Isn’t as Free as It Looks: Why Every Action Requires Its Own Script Last updated: 2026/02/06 Many beginners start learning web development with one big assumption: “JavaScript can do anything, right?”
+JavaScript Isn’t as Free as It Looks: Why Every Action Requires Its Own Script Many beginners start learning web development with one big assumption: “JavaScript can do anything, right?”
 But once you begin writing it, you quickly realize something surprising: “It looks free, but it’s not actually that free…” JavaScript is powerful—but it is not magic.
 Even the simplest behavior requires a dedicated piece of code.
 In other words: One action = one script.
 “JavaScript can do anything” is half true, half misunderstanding Yes, JavaScript can handle animations, data processing, API calls, DOM updates, and more.
 But that simply means: “It can do it if you write it.”
 JavaScript never does the rest for you.
 It is a language where you must explicitly describe every step.
 Why one simple action often requires multiple pieces of JS Take something as simple as a calculator button: Get the input value → script #1 Add numbers → script #2 Update the screen → script #3 Handle errors → script #4 Even a tiny “add numbers” tool contains multiple invisible scripts behind the scenes.
 That’s why JavaScript often feels like: “Freedom… but only if you write everything manually.”
-JavaScript does nothing […]
+JavaScript does nothing automatically It doesn’t […]

 >OJapp / Petal